 Initial assessment

-The first session involves a detailed discussion of your sexual history, relationship context, general health, and the specific difficulties you're experiencing.
-The therapist will ask direct questions about sex — this can feel awkward initially, but remember they discuss these topics every day.
-There's nothing you can say that will shock them.
+The first session covers your sexual history, relationship context, general health, and the specific difficulties you're experiencing.
+The therapist will ask direct questions about sex — this can feel awkward at first, but they discuss these topics every day.
+Nothing you say will shock them.

-This assessment helps identify which factors are contributing to your difficulties and guides the therapeutic approach.
-You'll typically agree on goals together and establish what you want to achieve.
+This assessment identifies which factors are contributing to your difficulties and guides the therapeutic approach.
+You'll agree on goals together from the outset.

 Ongoing sessions

 Sessions are usually weekly or fortnightly, lasting 50 minutes to an hour.
-The content varies depending on your needs but typically involves:
+Content varies by need but typically involves:

 Homework exercises

-Most psychosexual therapy involves exercises to practice between sessions.
-These might include sensate focus exercises (structured touching with your partner), mindfulness practices, or specific behavioural techniques.
+Most psychosexual therapy includes exercises to practice between sessions.
+These might be sensate focus exercises (structured touching with your partner), mindfulness practices, or specific behavioural techniques.
 The homework is essential — therapy works through practice, not just talking.

 Sensate focus exercises explained